What Does Mandatory Minimum Mean in a Federal Criminal Case?

 Now they decide you helped them catch other people, get drugs, guns – whatever the case may be – and they'll allow your sentence to go below the five or 10-year mandatory minimum.

 They will argue with the judge to allow you to go below the mandatory minimum.
-If you're successful in cooperating, they'll take the next step and ask for levels off your sentence.
+If you cooperate successfully, they'll take the next step and ask for the levels of your sentence.

-Ultimately, the sentence will be up to the judge.
-Still, when it comes to cooperation in a federal criminal case and the mandatory minimum sentences if the government says you should get below the minimum.
+Ultimately, the judge will decide the sentence.
+Still, when it comes to cooperating in a federal criminal case and the mandatory minimum sentences, the government says you should get below the minimum.

-They ask for levels off; the judges usually go along with it because they figure the government is in the best position to judge whether or not your cooperation was successful.
+They ask for levels off, and the judges usually agree because they think the government is in the best position to judge whether or not your cooperation was successful.

 Departures from the Sentencing Guidelines